Michael-Davinroy/CS4530-CS5500-Spring-2021/tutorials/week5-unit-testing.md

       expect(Store['_data']).toBe(mockData);

     });

   });

   ```

-3. .teStrictEqual()
+3.
-  Use .toStrictEqual to test that objects have the same types as well as structure.
+  Use .toStrictEqual() to test that objects have the same types as well as structure.
   This checks for undefined in Objects and sparseness in Arrays.
    - { key: undefined } is not strictly equal to { }.
    - [ , 1] is not strictly equal to [undefined, 1].